LewisHaZ/CI_PP2_SMITE/README.md

 <img src="docs/features/features-404-button.png">
 </details>

+## Validation

+### HTML Validation
+The W3C Markup Validation Service was used to validate the HTML code for the webiste.
+All pages have passed the checks and have no errors - this can be checked at any time.

+### CSS Validation
+The W3C Jigsaw CSS Validation Service was used to validate the CSS code for the website.

+### Accessibility
+The WAVE WebAIM web accessibility evaluation tool was used to make sure the website ticked all accessiblity boxes.

+### Performance
+Google Lighthouse within the Google Chrome Developer Tools was used to test the overall performance of the website.

+### JSHint
+JSHint was used to verify the validity of the JavaScript used in my website.

 ### Testing on different devices
 The website and all pages have been tested on many devices, including: